Document Generator MS Word Tags

 Data URL

-Document Generator also supports the ability to pass images inside of Data URLs.
-The image must be Base64 encoded.
+Document Generator also supports images provided as Data URLs.
+The image must be Base64-encoded.

 Example